 Periodic risk assessment reports prepared by the Risk Management Department cover the subject on a high level, comparing the status quo to the risk appetite statement.
-Similarly, market risk and interest rate risk (as well as liquidity risk) are managed daily by the Treasury Department, and monitored weekly at the ALCO meetings and monthly through the MIS Reports.
-MIS reports include reports on VaR on Trading Portfolio, VaR on Open Position, on Interest Rate Risk, on Asset and Liability Maturity Schedule, on Liquidity Stress Tests and other ILAAP / SREP Liquidity measures etc.
+Similarly, market risk and interest rate risk (as well as liquidity risk) are managed daily by the Treasury Department, and monitored weekly and monthly through the ALCO meetings and the MIS Reports which include information on Interest Rate Risk (Economic Value of Equity and Earning-at-Risk), on Asset and Liability Maturity Schedule, on VaR of Open Trading Position, on Liquidity Stress Tests, on regulatory liquidity measures and liquidity stress indicators from recovery plan etc.

-DHB Bank's liquidity and funding plan are based on policy statements resulting in various liquidity risk measures, limits and organizational procedures.
+DHB Bank's liquidity and funding plan are based on policy statements resulting in various liquidity risk measures, limits, and organizational procedures.
 The bank's liquidity risk management includes stress testing and a contingency plan.
 Stress testing is defined as the evaluation of potential effects on a bank's liquidity situation under a set of exceptional but plausible events.
 The stress testing framework also includes survival horizon metrics and has set the limit at seven months for minimum survival under idiosyncratic, market-wide and hybrid stress scenarios without access to market funding.
-During 2022 DHB Bank continued to focus on prudent liquidity risk management, so as to maintain a diversified and strong funding base.
+During 2023 DHB Bank continued to focus on prudent liquidity risk management, so as to maintain a diversified and strong funding base.
 DHB Bank had access to all the relevant financial markets and was able to actively carry out the necessary tests as described in the bank's funding plan.

 DHB Bank being a commercial bank, credit risk is the constant risk dimension present in its activities.
 Accordingly, DHB Bank has in place very rigorous credit underwriting and monitoring policies and practices that allow controlling this risk.
 Apart from allocating ample capital for its credit exposures, the bank also uses collateralization for credit enhancement.
-In addition, the bank stringently avoids entering uncharted (market) territories for increasing shortterm profits at the expense of incurring high credit risks.
-Depending on market developments, in order to determine and control various aspects of credit risk and take actions if necessary, the bank conducts special analyses and reports concerning its portfolio.
-Some of the portfolio level analyses performed in 2022 were impact analysis related to heightened geopolitical risks and supply chain problems as well as climate related physical and transition risk materiality assessments
+In addition, the bank stringently avoids entering uncharted (market) territories for increasing short-term profits at the expense of incurring high credit risks.
+Depending on market developments, in order to determine and control various aspects of credit risk and take actions, if necessary, the bank conducts special analyses and reports concerning its portfolio.
+Some of the portfolio level analyses performed in 2023 were impact analysis related to heightened geopolitical risks and supply chain problems as well as climate related physical and transition risk materiality assessments.

 DHB Bank is subject to country risk due to its international operations.
-Since the bank's establishment, Türkiye had been the primary country of interest for DHB Bank thanks to the management's in-depth knowledge and experience in the country.
+Since the bank's establishment, Türkiye had been the primary country of interest for DHB Bank thanks to the organization's in-depth knowledge and experience in the country.
 As a matter of principle, the bank works with highly creditworthy, top tier internationally operating Turkish corporates and banks having high financial standing and reputation while obtaining collaterals for some exposures.
 As a further risk mitigating factor, the bank sets aside additional capital to alleviate country risk.
-Furthermore, the bank has considerably decreased its exposure to Türkiye, to less than 5% in 2022, and does not aim to exceed this level.
+Furthermore, the bank has considerably decreased its exposure to Türkiye, to less than 5% (after cash collaterals) in 2023 and does not aim to exceed this level.
 DHB Bank strives to maintain its focus on investment-grade countries and Europe (except non-investment grade European countries) where it has its highest exposure.
 Insurance is occasionally procured from reliable counterparts to either mitigate risks or open room in the availabilities of limits to companies.

-- Table of Contents ◀ About DHB Bank ◀
+- Report of the Supervisory Board ◀

-- Report of the Supervisory Board \blacktriangleleft
+- Report of the Managing Board ◀

-- Report of the Managing Board ◀ DHB Bank Overview ◀
+- DHB Bank Overview ◀

 - Corporate Governance ◀

 - Consolidated Statements ◀

 - Notes to the Consolidated Financial Statements ◀

 - Notes to the Financial Statements ◀

-- Other Information ◀
+- Other Information 4

-- DHB Bank Locations and Contact Details 4
+- DHB Bank Locations and Contact Details ◀

-• Expected impact on financials/results if risks or uncertainties were to materialize
+Expected impact on financials/results if risks or uncertainties were to materialize